awmc000/canvas-demo/notes/connecting.md

 - OK, it should not be a quad tree, even though that is a really cool sounding data structure, damn.
 - I will implement brute force for now.
 - After that, it could be really intuitive to use the same grid cells in a spatial hash grid.
+- But with < 50 nodes it might not even be worth it, lol.
+- Next is to implement the node dragging while mouse is down.
+- Should possibly track whether we're dragging viewport or an object with another global.
+- Then on to the behaviour of connecting nodes with lines.